Divine Protection

 I learned this from President Nelson, who’s

-conference address in October 2016 -Joy and Spiritual Survival, was life
+conference address in October 2016 -Joy and Spiritual Survival, still to this day ruminates on my mind.
+He not only talks about

 how we can have JOY in our lives despite ANYTHING we may be going through but